appijumbo/Git-Github-for-Newbies/README.md

   * Learning is a very personal thing and the main take-away I got from these courses was that no single one ‘did it’ for me, but they all enhanced my understanding and were well constructed.
 It took a number of sessions before Git reasonably ‘clicked’.
   Typically one has to do a course a number of times or do a couple of different courses presented in different ways for Git to resolve in ones mind.
 Remember its not time wasted, Git is ubiquitous in the coding world.

-  * CodeSchool: TryGit: “Got 15 minutes and want to learn Git?”

-  * This is [the strap-line for TryGit](https://try.github.io/levels/1/challenges/1) I’d strongly urge you to do this course first simply because its an excellent 15 minutes well spent.
+  * [CodeSchool: TryGit:](https://try.github.io/levels/1/challenges/1) “Got 15 minutes and want to learn Git?”
+This is the strap-line for TryGit.
+I’d strongly urge you to do this course first simply because its an excellent 15 minutes well spent.
 It’s feature on the [Git website itself](https://git-scm.com)

   * Codeschool also have made more in-depth Git courses including “Git real”